-5.2.10 In considering Site Option CRFD1 Stowe Hill/Clearwell it is noted that Wye Valley Woodlands SAC is about 1.5km at its closest point to parcel D and Wye Valley and Forest of Dean Bat sites SAC is less than 1km to parcels B and C. Parcel D is already an active minerals site with some parts already restored.
-It is covered by an agreed restoration scheme that will deliver real biodiversity enhancements including calcareous grasslands, wetland areas, woodland and hedgerows all of which would benefit any commuting and foraging horseshoe and other bats arising from either SAC.
-Parcel D has already been through previous planning processes and screening has determined that that there would not be (and has not been) a likely significant effect on these European Sites.
+5.2.10 In considering Site Option CRFD1 Stowe Hill/Clearwell it is noted that Wye Valley Woodlands SAC is about 1.5km at its closest point to Parcel D and Wye Valley and Forest of Dean Bat sites SAC is less than 1km to parcels B and C. Parcel D is already an active minerals site with some parts already restored.
+It is covered by an agreed restoration scheme that will deliver real biodiversity enhancements including calcareous grasslands, wetland areas, woodland and hedgerows.
+All of this would benefit any commuting and foraging horseshoexxvi and other bats arising from or associated with bat populations of either SAC.
+Parcel D has already been through previous planning processes and screening has determined that that there would not be (and has not led to) a likely significant effect on these European Sites.
 Parcel A is adjacent to parcel D and is intensive arable with one short mature hedgerow.
-The loss of this short hedgerow would be easily compensated through the adjacent restoration scheme and not be likely to measurably fragment bat foraging and commuting in the area.
+The loss of this short hedgerow would be easily compensated through the adjacent restoration scheme and not be likely to measurably fragment bat foraging and commuting in the area (i.e. flyways between various parts of either SAC).
 So for parcels A and D it is logical to conclude that continuing minerals development at Stowe Hill/Clearwell would not result in any conceivable effect on any conservation objectives of the SAC or any other European Site.
-However Parcels B and C at CRFD1 Stowe Hill/Clearwell, due to their closer position to Wye Valley and Forest of Dean Bat sites SAC, are assessed under Step 3d below as there is some potential for minor effects (on underground bat roosts) to occur.
+However Parcels B and C at CRFD1 Stowe Hill/Clearwell, due to their closer position to Wye Valley and Forest of Dean Bat sites SAC, are assessed under Step 3d below as there is some potential for minor effects (such as on underground bat roosts) to occur.

 5.2.11 Site Option CRFD2 Drybrook (all parcels) has been screened out because there are no European Sites nearby or with a pathway present to result in any conceivable effect on any conservation objectives.
 The nearest European Site is the Wye Valley and Forest of Dean SAC at about 1.6km at its closest point (north east) and 1.8km to the south east beyond the village of Drybrook.
-It is deemed too distant to be possible that there are any significant underground connections to bat roosts in the SAC or that effects of continuing minerals extraction would have any significant effect on foraging or commuting bats as no real barriers to movement or loss of crucial habitat for these species would be likely to occur.
+It is deemed too distant to be possible that there are any significant underground connections to bat roosts in the SAC or that effects of continuing minerals extraction would have any significant effect on foraging or commuting bats associated with the SAC that might be using any site flyways.
+Some new habitat is being slowly formed by natural colonisation that can now be used by bats in parts of the existing quarry (Parcel B).
+No real barriers to movement or loss of crucial habitat for these species is occurring or would be likely to occur.